jnozzi/cocoadev.com/markdown/RedBook.md

 A book or manual that reflects red light but absorbs all other wavelengths.

-Colloquially, General/TheOpenGLRedBook.
+Colloquially, TheOpenGLRedBook.

-See also: General/BlueBook.
+See also: BlueBook.